 In this work, we use the term "Irreversible alkalinity" to describe a concept suggesting alkalinity generation from anaerobic organic matter degradation in coastal sediments, which favors the seawater CO2 uptake capacity.
 We introduce this term since we could not find a specific name for this process in the literature, but sometimes it is called a net alkalinity gain due to irreversible biogeochemical processes.
 (Thomas et al., 2009) defined it as alkalinity generated due to "denitrification, and to some extent, sulfate reduction, … if their products are buried or escape to the atmosphere".
 (Hu and Cai, 2011; Brenner et al., 2016) also used the concept of 'Irreversible alkalinity,' but they proposed methods of its calculation different from (Thomas et al., 2009).

 The notion of 'Irreversible alkalinity' is interesting because it is used to calculate CO2 absorption by seawater.
-(Thomas et al., 2009) described the effect of 'Irreversible alkalinity' as "… anaerobic degradation of organic matter constitutes a net total alkalinity gain at the annual scale.
+(Thomas et al., 2009) described the effect of 'Irreversible alkalinity' this way: "… anaerobic degradation of organic matter constitutes a net total alkalinity gain at the annual scale.
 This net gain of total alkalinity then facilitates net CO2 uptake from the atmosphere."
-Thus, the term 'Irreversible alkalinity' utilizes the idea that the generation of alkalinity can exceed the consumption of alkalinity in some areas, and carbon dioxide input from the atmosphere fill this difference.
+Thus, the term 'Irreversible alkalinity' utilizes the idea that the generation of alkalinity can exceed the consumption of alkalinity in some areas, and carbon dioxide input from the atmosphere fills this difference in such case.

 (Thomas et al., 2009) used 'Irreversible alkalinity' to explain why the Wadden Sea is the source of alkalinity for the German Bight (denitrification, sulfate reduction with consequent burying or degassing sulfides are the reasons for alkalinity generation in the Wadden Sea).

-The current study's main idea is to check whether the Wadden Sea can be a source of alkalinity to the German Bight.
-To answer this question, we need to complete several tasks:
+The current study's main idea is to check whether the Wadden Sea can be a source of alkalinity to the German Bight and to identify to most important processes, influencing alkalinity there.
+To answer these questions, we need to complete several tasks:

 To estimate the alkalinity flux from the Wadden Sea to the German Bight and to study which biogeochemical processes determine it.